pankaj90382/END-1.0/S14/README.md

 1. TASK 1: Train BERT using the code mentioned  [here (Links to an external site.)](https://drive.google.com/file/d/1Zp2_Uka8oGDYsSe5ELk-xz6wIX8OIkB7/view?usp=sharing)  on the Squad Dataset for 20% overall samples (1/5 Epochs).
 Show results on 5 samples.
 2. TASK 2: Reproductive  [these (Links to an external site.)](https://mccormickml.com/2019/07/22/BERT-fine-tuning/)  results, and show output on 5 samples.
 3. TASK 3: Reproduce the training explained in this  [blog (Links to an external site.)](https://towardsdatascience.com/bart-for-paraphrasing-with-simple-transformers-7c9ea3dfdd8c).
 You can decide to pick fewer datasets.
-4. Proceed to Session 14 - Assignment Solutions page and:
-    1. Submit README link for Task 1 (training log snippets and 5 sample results along with BERT description must be available) - 750
-    2. Submit README link for Task 2 (training log snippets and 5 sample results) - 250
-    3. Submit README link for Task 3 (training log snippets and 5 sample results along with BART description must be available) - 1000

 ## Solution